ToruNiina/AWKesome/README.md

 ## Sample Scripts

+### Wrapper
+AWKesome provides awk wrapper that makes running your awk script dramatically easier.
+You can run your script like this.

+    $ awkesome your_awesome_script.awk foo="foo" bar="bar"

+You are now released from writing "-f" or "-v" options.
+And ofcourse, you can call AWKesome library files more easier like this.

+    $ awkesome pdb matrix your_awesome_script.awk foo="foo" bar="bar"

+Yes, you can call PDBReader as "pdb".
+And you can call "-f path/to/lib/MatrixOperation.awk" as "matrix". wrapper also manages the dependency of library files, so you don't have to mind the dependency at all.
+You can successfully call the library if you do this.

+    $ awkesome pdb pdb pdb pdb pdb your_awesome_script.awk

+For more information, run

+    $ awkesome --help

 ### ContactMap
 ContactMap.awk outputs the contact map of a certain model in pdb file.

     $awk -f lib/PDBReader.awk -f lib/Trigonometric.awk -f lib/VectorOperation.awk \
          -f src/ContactMap.awk -v threshold=6.5 -v pdbfile="hoge.pdb" -v model=1

+or with AWKesome::wrapper,

+    $awkesome pdb vector src/ContactMap.awk threshold=6.5 pdbfile="hoge.pdb" model=1

 Here, _threshold_ is the definition of contact.
 If the distance of certain pair of particle is lesser than this value, the particles are considered as making